dhanabal-s/Design-Pattern/Creational Pattern/Builder Pattern/Explanation.md

 # Builder Pattern
+Builder pattern aims to “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”
 Using Builder Pattern, we can create complex object using simple objects through a step by step approach.
 This enables us to create multiple representations using the same construction process.

 * While Considering the builder pattern you need to look weather the object is having